jhale/scientific-python/README.md

 * You must bring a laptop with working WiFi internet access.

-* The Etherpad for the 2022 edition is at: https://pad.carpentries.org/spul2022.
-  The Etherpad is public, please use a pseudonym and do not reveal any personal information.
+* We will use [Etherpad](https://pad.carpentries.org/spul2022), a live collaborative note taking application.
+Etherpad is public, please use a pseudonym and do not reveal any personal information.

-* During the course we will be using Google Colab to execute Python scripts.
-  *Please ensure that you can logon to https://colab.research.google.com/ before the course starts*.
+* We will be using [Google Colaboratory](https://colab.research.google.com) to execute Python scripts and notebooks. *Please ensure that you can log on before the course starts*.
 I will also discuss the best ways to install and use Python on your own machine.

 ### Outline